News: I am now working at Grinnell College. My website has moved!

 I am a graduate student in the department of Mathematics at Purdue University, in my last year.
 I received my B.A. from Concordia College in 2012 with degrees in Math and Computer Science.
-I am currently a math graduate student at Purdue University working with David Gleich.
+I work with David Gleich.
 My current research interests include Network Analysis, Graph Modeling, and Numerical Linear Algebra problems broadly.

 Click here for a copy of my CV (updated September 2018)